Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 To Automate or Not to Automate?
 That is the Question!
 ------------------------------------------------------

 Is automation always advantageous?
-When should one decide to automate one's test cases?
+When should one decide to automate test cases?

 It is **not** always advantageous to automate test cases.
 There are